-Windows traditionally used the hidden attribute to set apart a variety of crucial program files and keep them safe for modification.
+Windows traditionally used the hidden attribute to set apart various crucial program files and keep them safe for modification.
 This attribute has traversed modern cyberspace and is now being used by hackers to evade detection.
-So check for hidden files is an obvious thing to check when a system gets compromised.
+So checking for hidden files is an obvious thing to check when a system gets compromised.

 To navigate the risk of having unsupervised files in your machines, constantly view the hidden files in your computer through the following steps;

 - Click the Start icon on your computer and search the control panel.

 - While at the control panel, click “Appearance and Personalization.”

 - Select the View tab in the window that pops up

 - Scroll down to the hidden files and folders and check the option to ‘Show hidden files, folders, and drives” under the “Advanced Settings” subheading.’

 Now with the hidden files in view, you can study malicious activity and act upon it.
 Also, installing a reliable anti-virus keeps you secure even from hidden files.

 #5.
 Check for Unusual Programs Launched at Boot Time in the Windows Registry

 Yet another way of discovering a system under compromise is discovering strange programs running during machine boot time.
 So, never forget this thing to check when a system gets compromised.
 To check what programs are getting launched at boot time: